terrycain/aiovault/README.rst

   :target: https://pyup.io/repos/github/terrycain/aiovault/
   :alt: Python 3

-aiovault 0.X.0 release
+aiovault 1.0.0 release
 ======================

-This is the inital release, aimed to get started with PyPI.
+First major release.
+Should be pretty stable... all the tests pass so cant be too bad.

-There is some basic support of Vault features.
-The interface is sorta stable, I kinda like where its going.
-Most if not all methods use the Python3's typing module to add type hinting.
+This library is mainly just a glorified wrapper around aiohttp calling the many Vault URLs.
+Eventually I want to add some helper methods to make using vault with microservices easier, like having a coroutine which will just sit there renewing tokens/secrets etc...

 Example
 =======